Blue Holes National Park

 Blue Holes National Park is a national park in Andros, the Bahamas.
 The park was established in 2002 and has an area of 40000 acre.

 Flora and fauna

 The park's blue holes contain various unique cavefish and invertebrates.
-The park also contains thousands of acres of pine forest, which provide habitat for birds such as the Bahama oriole, great lizard cuckoo, western spindalis, red-legged thrush, black-faced grassquit and Cuban emerald.
+The park also contains thousands of acres of pine forest, which provide habitat for birds such as the Bahama oriole, great lizard cuckoo, western spindalis, western red-legged thrush, black-faced grassquit and Cuban emerald.